jakshin/yazpt/tips-for-linux.md

 Yazpt mostly just works on recently-released Linux distros, with the default terminal emulator, but sometimes a little tweaking is needed to get its Unicode characters and/or emoji rendering well.

 I also tested yazpt in XTerm when I could.
 Regardless of distro, using XTerm is kind of miserable unless you put a little time into configuring it - so much so, in fact, that I only ever run XTerm, or test yazpt in XTerm, with a reasonable [.Xresources file](./resources/Xresources) installed.
 Using yazpt in XTerm without first [installing](./resources/install-resources.zsh) my Xresources isn't recommended (if you try it, you'll see why 😉).
 Even when well-configured, in many environments XTerm doesn't render emoji well, so yazpt's yolo preset tries to detect those cases, and substitute emoticons for emoji.
+Often XTerm can display fairly decent monochrome emoji instead, if you install the [Noto Emoji font](https://github.com/googlefonts/noto-emoji/blob/master/fonts/NotoEmoji-Regular.ttf).

 ## Distros where yazpt just works

-* CentOS 8.3, installed as a "server with GUI"
+* CentOS 8.3 and CentOS Stream 8, installed as a "server with GUI"
+* Debian 10.9, installed with defaults ("Debian desktop environment")
+* Kali Linux 2021.1
 * KDE neon
 * Kubuntu 21.04 and 20.04 LTS
 * Linux Mint Cinnamon 20.1 (Ulyssa) and 19.3 (Tricia)